Enjoy the endless blue of Shiraho and its coral

 One of the best ways to explore is by joining a snorkeling tour

-This is an idyllic spot for diving, exploring the fabulous blue coral, and the exotic fish.
-You can rent diving and snorkeling equipment including wetsuits at the beach.
-There are also boats with glass bottoms, so you can get up close to the coral without getting wet.
+This is an idyllic spot for diving, exploring the fabulous blue coral, and viewing the exotic fish.
+You can rent diving and snorkeling equipment, including wetsuits, at the beach.
+There are also boats with glass bottoms so you can get up close to the coral without getting wet.

-The environmental impact of tourism is something the local people of Shiraho are very aware of.
-For those wanting to enjoy the stunning beauty of the coral reefs, it’s best to sign up for an official guided tour to ensure you are following the local rules and regulations.
+The local people of Shiraho are very aware of the environmental impact of tourism.
+For those wanting to enjoy the stunning beauty of the coral reefs, it is best to sign up for an official guided tour to ensure you are following the local rules and regulations.